Frequently Asked Questions

 • On water or swim days, campers should bring their swimsuit, towel and change of clothes

 Campers should wear closed-toe shoes and comfortable clothes that can get dirty.
 We ask that items of value and toys from home please be left at home as J-Camp is not responsible for lost or stolen items and these items can distract from the camp environment.
-Example items include electronics, toys, trading cards such as Pokémon cards, cell phones and money.
+Example items include electronics, toys, cell phones and money.

 What is J-Camp’s food policy?

 Campers must bring a non-perishable, nut- and peanut-free morning snack and lunch daily as we are not able to refrigerate or heat food items.
 The OFJCC is a kosher-style campus, so please send your camper without pork or shellfish in their food items.
-If for any reason your camper is missing their lunch, parents will be contacted to bring a lunch.
-Children will never go without a lunch offering, so fees may be assessed in situations where parents have not made arrangements and are unable to be contacted.
-A healthy afternoon snack will be provided daily by J-Camp during sign out.
-On Fridays, we will provide a buffet-style lunch.
-Some meals may include kosher Hebrew National hot dogs or vegetarian hot dogs, pizza, sandwiches, chips and seasonal fruits and veggies.
-J-Camp will provide kosher-style meals for dinner and breakfast during sleepovers at the OFJCC.
+If for any reason your camper is missing their lunch, parents will be contacted to see if a lunch can be brought from home.
+Children will never go without a lunch offering.
+A healthy afternoon snack will be provided daily by J-Camp during pick-up time.

 Is there an alternative to me packing lunch for my child every day?

-We are happy to once again offer delicious and nutritious catered lunch options during summer 2023.
+We are happy to once again offer delicious and nutritious catered lunch options during summer 2024 from Tony Caters.
 These options will be available Monday through Thursday.
 More information to come on how to place orders and access the menu.
 On Fridays, we will provide a buffet-style lunch.
-Some meals may include kosher Hebrew National Hot Dogs or vegetarian hot dogs, pizza, sandwiches, chips and seasonal fruits and veggies.
+Some meals may include kosher Hebrew National hot dogs or vegetarian hot dogs, pizza, sandwiches, chips and seasonal fruits and veggies.
+J-Camp will provide kosher-style meals for dinner and breakfast during sleepovers at the OFJCC.

 What is J-Camp's cell phone usage policy?